How to watch Whitmer, Dixon face off in first governor debate tonight

 Democratic Gov. Gretchen Whitmer and her Republican challenger Tudor Dixon will face off Thursday evening in the first of two debates ahead of the Nov.
 8 election.

-The hour-long debate hosted by WOOD-TV in Grand Rapids begins at 7 p.m.
+The hour-long event hosted by WOOD-TV in Grand Rapids begins at 7 p.m.
 Thursday and will be moderated by political reporter Rick Albin.
 The debate will be streamed live on detroitnews.com.
+It will be the first time in Michigan history two female nominees for governor from the two major parties appear on a debate stage together.

-Elsewhere in Michigan, WWTV (9&10 News) will carry the debate live in its northern Lower Peninsula and eastern Upper Peninsula media market and WJMN (Channel 3) will broadcast it in the central and western U.P.
+The debate between Whitmer and Dixon comes the same week the Republican Governors Association began airing its first ads promoting the GOP nominee and as more than 264,000 voters have already returned their absentee ballots and another 1.4 million voters have their absentee ballots in hand, according to data from the Secretary of State's office.

-Third party gubernatorial candidates have said they would stand outside the Grand Rapids TV station to protest the debate after they were left out of the one-on-one matchup in the race for Michigan's top job.
+"This certainly could be the week that things change in our direction in a positive way," Dixon said Friday in an interview with The Detroit News.
+"We’ll see how the debate goes.
+But we are definitely looking forward to it.”

-The debate between Whitmer and Dixon comes as more than 264,000 voters have already returned their absentee ballots and another 1.4 million voters have their absentee ballots in hand, according to data from the Secretary of State's office.
+More:Tudor Dixon's campaign for governor faces pivotal week: 'We'll prove them all wrong'

 Clerks began mailing out requested absentee ballots on Sept.
 29 and are able to continue receiving online and mail requests for absentee voter ballots until 5 p.m.
 Nov.
 4. Completed ballots must be submitted to a voter's local clerk by 8 p.m.
 Nov.
 8.